jglick/wfdev/outline.md

 * package nested config into `Describable`s with their own `@Symbol`s
 * use Credentials API to manage secrets
 * otherwise the usual Jelly UI, all interoperable with freestyle

+## Anticipating “CD-as-code”

+* treat parameters as constants (scripts can interpolate variables as needed)
+* avoid mandatory global configuration
+    * each team can operate autonomously using just `Jenkinsfile`
+    * shared config can come from folder properties, libraries, `load`ed data…

 # Custom Steps